cuberite/cuberite/GETTING-STARTED.md

 How to Run
 ----------

 The server can be run (on *nix) by a simple `./Cuberite` in the `Server` directory.
 On first run it will generate the world and start a server on the default port (configurable in `settings.ini`) so you can connect in Minecraft via `localhost`.
-Note that if you build a debug version, the executable will be named `Cuberite_debug` instead

 Where to Get Started
 --------------------